geoserver/geoserver/doc/en/user/source/production/java.rst

 #.
 Run the installer and point it to the JDK/JRE install that GeoServer will use to run.
 #.
 Go to the `JAI Image I/O download page <http://download.java.net/media/jai-imageio/builds/release/1.1/>`_ and download the Windows installer for version 1.1.
 At the time of writing only the 32 bit version of the installer is available, so if you are using a JDK, you will want to download `jai_imageio-1_1-lib-windows-i586-jdk.exe <http://download.java.net/media/jai-imageio/builds/release/1.1/jai_imageio-1_1-lib-windows-i586-jdk.exe>`_, and if you are using a JRE, you will want to download `jai_imageio-1_1-lib-windows-i586-jre.exe <http://download.java.net/media/jai-imageio/builds/release/1.1/jai_imageio-1_1-lib-windows-i586-jre.exe>`_
 #.
 Run the installer and point it to the JDK/JRE install that GeoServer will use to run.

+.. note:: These installers are limited to allow adding native extensions to just one version of the JDK/JRE on your system.
+If native extensions are needed on multiple versions, manually unpacking the extensions will be necessary.
+See the section on :ref:`native_JAI_manual_install`.

+.. note:: These installers are also only able to apply the extensions to the currently used JDK/JRE.
+If native extensions are needed on a different JDK/JRE than that which is currently used, it will be necessary to uninstall the current one first, then run the setup program against the remaining JDK/JRE.

 Installing native JAI on Linux
 ``````````````````````````````